maddo/maddo.github.io/_posts/2016-02-13-write-every-day.md

 ---
 title: Write Every Day
 layout: post
-published: yes
+date: 13 Feb 2016
+location: Providence
 ---

-13 Feb 2016 - Providence

 Seth Godin [says to write every day](http://sethgodin.typepad.com/seths_blog/2011/09/talkers-block.html).
 Write in a blog, or in a journal if you want to.
 But public is better.